 Open from Memorial Day weekend to Labor Day weekend, the old Trail Museum has a life-size Maiasaura, the Montana state fossil as well as dinosaur footprints, eggs and nests.

-The Two Medicine Dinosaur Center operates under the philosophy that the best way to learn about something is to experience it.
+The Montana Dinosaur Center operates under the philosophy that the best way to learn about something is to experience it.
 The encourage public participation in their scientific research by offering group dig programs for school groups and the general public.

 5. The Rudyard Depot Museum, 4th Ave.

 The Rudyard area has provided dinosaur specimens for the Museum of the Rockies for years.
 You’ll find a lifelike duckbill dinosaur and egg nest here along with items from Montana’s early homesteading days.